snok/install-poetry/README.md

 ```

 <a id="mtesting"></a>
-### Full matrix testing example
+### Testing using a matrix

 In many cases, the basic example might not be enough.
 For example,
-you might need to make sure that your tests run on multiple operating systems,
+you might need to make sure that your tests run on multiple operating systems, across many package versions,
-and across many package, and python versions.
+across many python versions, or all of the above.

-Note: this example also includes a linting job, which has nothing to do with
-the matrix logic, but is left in to show how a multi-job workflow looks like.

 ```yaml
 name: test